ajmpawlik/CV-Aleksandra-Pawlik/README.md

 ## In a spare time
 :mountain_snow: I enjoy hiking - walked Camino de Santiago three times: the French Way, the Protugese Way and Camino Primitivo

-:sailboat: I enjoy sailing - sailed on tallships across the Mediterranean Sea, the Caribbean Sea, and on smaller vessels, the Baltic Sea.
+:sailboat: I enjoy sailing - sailed on tallships across the Mediterranean Sea, the Caribbean Sea, and on smaller vessels on the Baltic Sea.

 🧗‍♀️I enjoy bouldering - it supports focus